Skip to main content

 relations

-This team type definition defines all the relations that users can have with an object of type team.
-In this case the relation is: member.
+The team type definition above defines all the relations that users can have with an object of type team.
+In this example, the relation is member.

-Due to the direct relationship type restrictions ([user, team#member]) being used, a user in the system can have a direct relationship with the team type as a member for objects of
+Because of the [user, team#member] direct relationship type restrictions used, a user in the system can have a direct relationship with the team type as a member for objects of:

 {